Armo vs DeepEye

 - No free plan or trial to evaluate before purchase

-- Monitoring Kubernetes security
+- Improve Kubernetes workload security posture

 - Detecting anomalies in X-rays and MRIs